 Drones are not legal in all countries.
 Photographers often travel around the world to capture beautiful photos of unique places, but it’s in your best interest to research the drone laws before traveling to another country.
 Flying a drone is legal in the U.S., but we recommend being aware of and compliant with drone regulations before doing so.
 The same goes for other countries where drones may or may not be legal.

 We wish you good luck in adding drones to your photography toolkit.
-If you found some of the items on this list helpful, share this article with a fellow photographer.
-Learn more about drones and how to become a Certified Drone Photographer here.
+Click here to learn more about drones and how to become a Certified Drone Photographer.